xcodecraft/rigger-ng/doc/tpl.md

 echo "this is rg tpl"
 echo "Hi,zwj"
 echo "love rg?"
-echo "you love too! "
+echo "love you too! "
 echo "mysql is free! "
 ```